mui/material-ui/packages/mui-material-next/CONTRIBUTING.md

 - Try to avoid breaking changes, keeping the component's API the same:
   - An exception to this is to use Material You nomenclature and naming conventions, even if it would be a breaking change.
   - If breaking changes are inevitable, then document them right away in `/packages/mui-material-next/migration.md` and add the `breaking change` label to your PR.
 - Divide the work in whatever way makes more sense.
-One PR for all steps, one PR for each step, or anything in between
+One PR for a few steps or one PR for each step, however keep in mind that smaller pull requests will be reviewed and merged faster
 - Let everyone know what you're working on so we can keep the work coordinated and avoid overlap
 - Keep running tests every step of the way, this will help to identify changes as soon as possible and avoid hard debugging sessions at the end